 In Carr, Justice Anne Molloy, writing for the Divisional Court, states: “As a question of law, we agree with the conclusion of the motion judge that the recovery of SABS may be a benefit to a defendant and therefore the costs of obtaining same may be recoverable by the plaintiff against the defendant.
 We find this to be a correct statement of the law.”

 As a result of Carr, plaintiff’s personal injury counsel will be holding tort defendants responsible for the costs of LAT disputes on the basis that the dispute serves to reduce the tort defendant’s financial exposure.
 For example, a dispute to have somebody qualified as “catastrophically impaired” is of significant benefit to a tort defendant and, while those significant arbitration costs cannot be recoverable in the LAT process, plaintiff’s counsel will make sure the tort defendant understand that they will be responsible for those costs.
 Unfortunately though, those without viable tort claims will have no ability to recover costs and will be denied access to justice.

-Darcy Merkur is a partner at Thomson, Rogers in Toronto practising plaintiff’s personal injury litigation, including plaintiff’s motor vehicle litigation.
-He has been certified as a specialist in civil litigation by the Law Society of Upper Canada and is the creator of the Ontario Personal Injury Damages Calculator.
+Darcy Merkur is a partner at Thomson Rogers in Toronto practising plaintiff’s personal injury litigation, including plaintiff’s motor vehicle litigation.
+He has been certified as a specialist in civil litigation by the Law Society of Ontario and is the creator of the Ontario Personal Injury Damages Calculator.